constantinosskitsas/Framework_GraphAlignment/README.md

 mall=[True] will run all the possible extraction methods for all the selected aglorithms - JonkerVolgenant,Neirest Neigboor,SortGreedy on cost and/or similarity

-algs=[...] to choose only specific algorithms to run
+runs=[...] to choose only specific algorithms to run

 iters=[..] to speficy the number of iterations